HKtrill/ai-business-coach/README.md

 ---

 ## Synopsis
-AI Business Coach is a full-stack web application designed to provide business owners and analysts with actionable insights, recommendations, and AI-assisted guidance.
-Users can interact with a custom AI chatbot for business advice focused on customer churn, retention, and growth strategies.
-The system showcases AI-driven business insights while laying the foundation for future enhancements such as file uploads, feature selection, and per-customer analysis.
+AI Business Coach is a bespoke web application providing business analysts and owners with actionable insights and AI-assisted guidance.
+Users interact with a specialized AI chatbot trained on an open-source Telco dataset to analyze customer churn, retention, and growth strategies using PyTorch.
+This project showcases full-stack development and data science skills for portfolio purposes and is not affiliated with any telecommunications company.

 ---